 Ingredients

 Butter.
-Use a vegan butter from a stick and softened.
-If you only have access to butter in a tub, add 1 tablespoon of flour because the butter from the tub has added moisture.
+I used a vegan butter from a stick and softened.
 Make sure the butter is at room temperature.

 Chocolate chips.
 I used dairy free chocolate chips such as Enjoy life brand.
-Or you can use my homemade chocolate chips recipe,or chop up a chocolate bar.
-A mix of chips and chunks ensure a lot of melted chocolate pockets.
+Or you can use my homemade chocolate chips recipe.

-Below find general steps and step-by-step pictures of the process of how to make vegan chocolate chip cookies.
-Find detailed instructions and measurements are in the recipe at the bottom of the post.
+Below find general steps on how to make applesauce chocolate chip cookies.
+Find detailed instructions and measurements at the bottom of the post.

 Step 1: Combine the butter and sugars, stirring or mixing about 2 minutes to full dissolve the sugar.
 (Image 1)